 In light of the changing circumstances in the Covid-19 pandemic, the Management will continue to exercise discretion on cancelled/amended bookings on a case-by case basis.
 We will seek to accommodate requests to transfer bookings to different dates, where we are given sufficient notice to do so and guests would prefer to travel further in to the future than their existing bookings.

-It is our sincere hope that we can work together with you to be able to re-open our holiday cottages safely and welcome back guests to stay.
+It is our sincere hope that we can work together with you to be able to keep our holiday cottages open safely and welcome back guests to stay.
 We thank you for your understanding in the variations to our procedures that we are adopting.
-We cannot wait to see you soon.